rafal-szypulka/b2m-nodejs/docs/logging.md

 ### Deploy a local Elastic stack with Docker Compose

 During this lab we will run the Elastic Stack (Elasticsearch, Logstash, Kibana) in the Docker Compose.
-Configuration for this lab is based on https://github.com/deviantony/docker-elk.
+Configuration for this lab is based on [https://github.com/deviantony/docker-elk](https://github.com/deviantony/docker-elk).
-Elastic stack docker compose project in located `/root/docker-elk`
+In the lab VM the Elastic stack docker compose project was cloned to `/root/docker-elk`.

 Briefly review the simple logstash configuration we use for this lab: `/root/docker-elk/logstash/pipeline/logstash.conf`: